-This one-time presentation is offered to students in 6th - 12th grade focusing on what it means to be a responsible “digital citizen.”
-The program is designed to help young people understand that certain types of communication (strong language, hurtful messages, or inappropriate pictures of themselves or others) can have long lasting consequences, ranging from social impacts to school disciplinary action to criminal charges.
+This one-time presentation is offered to students in sixth to 12th grade, focusing on what it means to be a responsible “digital citizen.”
+The program is designed to help young people understand that certain types of communication (strong language, hurtful messages, or inappropriate pictures of themselves or others) can have long-lasting consequences, ranging from social impacts to school disciplinary action to criminal charges.

 We are proud to provide this program in collaboration with the Onondaga County District Attorney’s Office.

 An interactive, five-week child trafficking and exploitation prevention curriculum developed by Love146.
-The curriculum is designed for youth in 7th-12th grade.
+The curriculum is designed for youth in seventh to 12th grade.
 Through open conversation and engaging activities, students will learn information and develop skills that empower them to make safe choices when they encounter potentially exploitative situations and utilize healthy support systems that may decrease their vulnerabilities.

 - Module 1: An Introduction to Human Trafficking and Exploitation